ChengHsiangLu/Myofibroblast/README.md

 % use the unique function and stored the allbiotypes variable. allbiotypes = unique(Gencode_33_Selected_Biotype);

-% create A cell array allbiotypeslength
-% to store the lengths of each biotype name. allbiotypeslength = cell(length(allbiotypes),1);
+% create A cell array allbiotypeslength to store the lengths of each biotype name. allbiotypeslength = cell(length(allbiotypes),1);

-% two new matrices, allbiotypescounts and allbiotypescountspercents,
-% are initialized with zeros.
-% These matrices have dimensions
-% (number of unique biotypes) x (number of samples in the TPM data).
-% They will be used to store the number of reads (counts)
-% and the percentage of total reads (%TPM)
-% for each biotype in each sample. allbiotypescounts = zeros(length(allbiotypes),size(RBarretTNFATGFBCnt,2));
+% two new matrices, allbiotypescounts and allbiotypescountspercents, are initialized with zeros.
+These matrices have dimensions (number of unique biotypes) x (number of samples in the TPM data).
+They will be used to store the number of reads (counts) and the percentage of total reads (%TPM) for each biotype in each sample. allbiotypescounts = zeros(length(allbiotypes),size(RBarretTNFATGFBCnt,2));
 allbiotypescountspercents = zeros(length(allbiotypes),size(RBarretTNFATGFBCnt,2));

 for i=1:length(allbiotypes)
-% find all the indices of Gencode_33_Selected_Biotype that
-% match the current biotype.
-% return a vector of indices where the biotype occurs in
+%  finds all the indices of Gencode_33_Selected_Biotype that match the current biotype.
+Then, returned a vector of **indices** where the biotype occurs in Gencode_33_Selected_Biotype. temp = strmatch(allbiotypes{i}, Gencode_33_Selected_Biotype);
-% Gencode_33_Selected_Biotype.
-temp = strmatch(allbiotypes{i}, Gencode_33_Selected_Biotype);
-% Store the length of the temp vector represents the number of genes
-% with the current biotype in the Gencode_33_Selected_Biotype. allbiotypeslength{i} = length(temp);
+% Stored the length of the temp vector represents the number of genes with the current biotype in the Gencode_33_Selected_Biotype. allbiotypeslength{i} = length(temp);
 if length(temp)>1
-% Sum the expression values
-% for all genes with the current biotype across all samples.
-% The resulting sums are stored
-% in the corresponding row of the allbiotypescounts matrix. allbiotypescounts(i,:) = sum(RBarretTNFATGFBCnt(strmatch(allbiotypes{i}, Gencode_33_Selected_Biotype),:));
-allbiotypescountspercents(i,:) = allbiotypescounts(i,:)./sum(RBarretTNFATGFBCnt)*100;
+% Sum the expression values for all genes with the current biotype across all samples.
+The resulting sums are stored in the corresponding row of the allbiotypescounts matrix. allbiotypescounts(i,:) = sum(RBarretTNFATGFBCnt(strmatch(allbiotypes{i}, Gencode_33_Selected_Biotype),:)); allbiotypescountspercents(i,:) = allbiotypescounts(i,:)./sum(RBarretTNFATGFBCnt)*100; end
-end